2009 New York Mets season: Regular season

-The Mets opened up the season in Cincinnati against the Reds on April 6.
-The Mets collected the victory, improving their win–loss record on opening day.
-The first home game at Citi Field was on April 13, 2009 against the San Diego Padres, who spoiled the opener with a 6–5 win against the Mets.
+The Mets opened up the season in Cincinnati against the Cincinnati Reds on April 6.
+The Mets collected the victory, improving their win–loss record on Opening Day.
+The first ever home game at Citi Field was on April 13 against the San Diego Padres, who spoiled the opener with a 6–5 win against the Mets.
 In that game, Jody Gerut of the Padres became the first player to open a new ballpark with a leadoff home run.

 On April 17, Gary Sheffield hit his 500th home run against the Milwaukee Brewers.
 On May 10, José Reyes stole his 300th base against the Pittsburgh Pirates.
 Despite an injury depleted roster, the Mets finished May with a 19–9 record and trailed the Philadelphia Phillies by a half game for the NL East lead.

 After finishing April and May with a combined record of 28–21, injuries hurt the Mets in June and they went 9–18, their worst month since September 2003, but lost only 2 1/2 games in the standings, as the Phillies were having their own struggles.
-Injuries continued to hurt them Mets in July, as they went 12–14, quickly falling to 4th place in the National League East and out of playoff contention.
+Injuries continued to hurt them Mets in July, as they went 12–14, quickly falling to 4th place in the National League East.

 On July 10, the Mets sent outfielder Ryan Church to the Atlanta Braves for outfielder Jeff Francoeur.

 However, the Mets did set a team record during the 2009 season.
 They had a team-record 10 hits in the fourth inning on August 18 against the Atlanta Braves.
 They scored eight runs in that inning, on their way to a 9–4 victory.